Partners and Allies

 Our partners and allies actively promote the efficient use of resources through strategies such as collaborative consumption (‘sharing economy’) and via innovative forms of technology and consumer education.
 Together, they are helping us all to learn what it takes to meet consumer needs more sustainably.

-Learn more by clicking on the logos to link through to their websites.
+Visit our partners and allies by clicking on the logos to link to their websites.

 PeopleTowels, an on-the-go alternative to paper towels, are reusable personal hand towels that make going green as easy as drying your hands.
 Reusable PeopleTowels are a small sustainable lifestyle change that everyone can do to reduce their carbon footprint.

 be Waste Wise uses 21st century tools to bridge the gap in waste solutions expertise worldwide.
 They share expertise globally, opening up high-quality, leading edge thinking to those who have not had access to this expertise, while also eliminating the environmental and financial costs of global conferences.